-1. Exploration and exploitation of the Earth - scientific activities with objectives related to the exploration of the Earth's crust and mantle, seas, oceans and atmosphere, as well as on their exploitation.
-It also includes climatic and meteorological research, polar exploration (under various headings, as appropriate) and hydrology.
+Exploration and exploitation of the Earth - covers scientific activities with objectives related to the exploration of the Earth's crust and mantle, seas, oceans and atmosphere, as well as for scientific activities on their exploitation.
+It also includes climatic and meteorological research, polar exploration and hydrology.
+It does not include scientific activities related to soil improvement (objective 4), land use or fishing (objective 8), or pollution (objective 2).